Invasive Species

 WMSWCD-MiniLeaf@2x

-On our active restoration projects, we also work to remove common weeds such as English ivy, Himalayan (Armenian) blackberry, and reed canary grass.
+On our active restoration projects, we also work to remove common invasive weeds such as English ivy, Himalayan/Armenian blackberry, and reed canary grass.

-We do this work in partnership with local landowners, watershed councils, neighborhood organizations, the City of Portland and partners of the 4-County Cooperative Weed Management Area.
+We work in partnership with local landowners, watershed councils, neighborhood organizations, the City of Portland and partners of the 4-County Cooperative Weed Management Area.

 Related services